don-smith/nature-of-js-field-work/README.md

    (Despite the placeholder text, it's best to use the full URL, otherwise you may get errors about your SSH key.)
 6. You can leave the template set to _Custom_.
 Go ahead and click _Create workspace_.
 7. When your workspace window opens, you'll see a blue terminal window at the bottom.
 It's asking for your GitHub username and password, type those in.
+8. So you're not prompted each time you use git, complete its configuration with the following commands:

+    ```
+    git config --global user.name "Your name"
+    git config --global user.email "your@email"
+    git config --global credential.helper store
+    ```

-8. You should now have the workshop source code cloned to your workspace.
+9. You should now have the workshop source code cloned to your workspace.
 You'll see the files and folders on the left side of the window.
-9. Install the latest version of Node.js.
+10. Install the latest version of Node.js.
 In the terminal window at the bottom of the screen, type:

    ```
    nvm install 4.2
    ```

-10. Use `npm` to install the packages we need.
+11. Use `npm` to install the packages we need.
 A `package.json` is already provided, so we just need to use:

     ```
     ./install-global-dependencies